Unexpected Arrival

 Sabin pushed Kahli back and clenched his hand.
 She shouldn’t have struck the younger woman in front of him.
 Should she do it again, he’d do something about it.

-The newcomer’s golden eyes hardened as his hand flew—metal complained against leather from his sword, then glinted in the sunlight.
-Warm blood spattered Sabin and his new charge before the older woman’s head fell, severed from her body.
+The newcomer’s golden eyes hardened as his hand flew—metal complained against leather from his sword and glinted in the sunlight.
+Warm blood splattered Sabin and his new charge before the older woman’s head fell, severed from her body.

 “Forgive me, Kahli.”
 The man carelessly pushed the body away with his foot.
 “Tell me she hasn’t laid a hand on you before now?”
 He acted as though the young woman could speak.